jessxphil/mathematics-of-machine-learning-multivariate-calculus/README.md

 # Table of Contents
 Why learn Multi variate calc?
 Necessary for Machine learning.
 These repo's are in work in progress.
+Use these tools as a learning mechanism.

 ## Lectures
 - Introduction to Multivariate Calculus